B. J. Habibie

-Bacharuddin Jusuf Habibie ([bahaˌrudin ˌjusuf haˈbibi]; 25 June 1936 – 11 September 2019) was an Indonesian engineer and politician who was the third president of Indonesia from 1998 to 1999.
-Less than three months after his inauguration as the seventh vice president in March 1998, he succeeded Suharto who resigned after 31 years in office.
-His presidency was seen as a landmark and transition to the Reformation era.
-Upon becoming president, he liberalized Indonesia's press and political party laws, and held an early democratic election three years sooner than scheduled, which resulted in the end of his presidency.
-His 517-day presidency and 71-day vice presidency were the shortest in the country's history.
+Bacharuddin Jusuf Habibie ([bahaˌrudin ˌjusuf haˈbibi]; 25 June 1936 – 11 September 2019) was an Indonesian politician, engineer and scientist who served as the third president of Indonesia from 1998 to 1999.
+A little over two months after his inauguration as the seventh vice president in March 1998, he succeeded Suharto, who resigned after 32 years in office, thereby being the country's first vice president to assume the presidency intra-term.
+Originating from Sulawesi with Bugis-Gorontalese and Javanese ancestry, his presidency was seen as a landmark and transition to the Reform era.

+Upon becoming president, he liberalized Indonesia's press and political party laws; ended Indonesian occupation of East Timor, which led to that country's independence; and held an early democratic election three years sooner than scheduled, which resulted in the end of his presidency.
+His 517-day presidency and 71-day vice-presidency were each the shortest in Indonesian history.
+Before entering government, Habibie contributed to the making of Indonesia's first domestic airplane, the IPTN N-250.
+As a result, he was granted the title "Father of Technology".

-Early life
+Early life and family

-Habibie was a native of Parepare, in South Sulawesi.
-He was of ethnic Bugis-Gorontalese-Javanese descent from Kabila in Gorontalo and Yogyakarta.
-His parents, Alwi Abdul Jalil Habibie, an agriculturist of Bugis-Gorontalese descent, and R. A. Tuti Marini Puspowardojo, a Javanese noblewoman from Yogyakarta, met while studying in Bogor.
+Habibie was born in Parepare, South Sulawesi.
+His parents, Alwi Abdul Jalil Habibie, an agriculturist from ethnic Bugis-Gorontalese descent, from Gorontalo, and R. A. Tuti Marini Puspowardojo, a Javanese noblewoman from Yogyakarta, who met while studying in Bogor.

 Habibie's paternal family comes from Kabila, just to the east of the town of Gorontalo in northern Sulawesi.
 He was the fourth of eight children.
 Habibie's father died when he was 14 years old.

-In 2018, the Gorontalo provincial government agreed to support the construction of the B.J.
-Habibie's Monument in front of the main gate of Djalaluddin Airport in Gorontalo Regency.
-In addition, it was proposed that State University of Gorontalo be renamed in honour of Habibie although, in the end, the suggestion was not adopted.
+In 2018, the Gorontalo provincial government agreed to support the construction of the B. J. Habibie's Monument in front of the main gate of Djalaluddin Airport in Gorontalo Regency.
+In addition, it was proposed that State University of Gorontalo be renamed in honour of Habibie although in the end, the suggestion was not adopted.